altunenes/sorceress/docs/explanations of illusions.md

 ## 17-thelilac

-The Lilac chaser illusion is a visual illusion described by Jeremy L. Hinton in 2005 and was shown by Michael Bach on his website of the same year.
+The Lilac chaser illusion is a visual illusion described by Jeremy L. Hinton in 2005 and was shown by Michael Bach (my biggest inspiration) on his website of the same year.
 For the best results, using a pinkish-violet color is a good choice, but other colors can also be used; in our animation, we'll use two different colors in two concentric rings.
 I also added a blur section which makes the stronger effect.
 You can access this illusion from here [sorceress/thelilac:](https://altunenes.github.io/sorceress/thelilac).
 I added various methods so you can use different combinations.

 ![ezgf](https://user-images.githubusercontent.com/54986652/134998824-b46dbdf4-a77d-4c94-8f2f-8e95ec30c6f5.gif)